Code-Institute-Submissions/Lost-Space-Engineer/README.md

 - As a user, I would like to be able to choose a direction
 - As a user, I would like to be able to store tool in an inventory system
 - As a user, I would like to have tools with durability
+- As a user, I would like to have objectives to complete the end game

 ## UX